-Calella de Palafrugell has an excellent setting and, whilst busy in the summer season, it does not have the large hotels and mass tourism of other Costa Brava resorts such as Lloret de Mar.
-The coastline of the town stretches some two kilometres south to the El Golfet beach – part of the Cap Roig headland where beautiful Botanical gardens are located.
-Calella de Palafrugell has a number of beautiful small coves, beautiful boats docked and children playing on the rocks and families having some fun in the sun.
+Calella de Palafrugell is a perfect day trip away from the hustle and bustle of Barcelona, while it is popular in the summer season, it does not have the large hotels and mass tourism of other Costa Brava resorts such as Lloret de Mar.
+It remains a local favorite and a hidden gem.
+The coastline of the town stretches some two kilometers south to the El Golfet beach – part of the Cap Roig headland where beautiful Botanical gardens are located.
+Plan a visit if you have time, we choose to just skip and enjoy the beach on this trip.
+Calella de Palafrugell has a number of beautiful small coves with colorful boats docked and children playing on the rocks and families having some fun in the sun.

 A Glorious afternoon in Calella de Palafrugell

-Here are a few pictures from our afternoon… while the kids perused the beach, swam to the rocks, we people watched enjoying the sun and the sand…
+Here are a few pictures from our afternoon in Calella de Palafrugell… while the kids perused the beach, swam to the rocks, we people watched enjoying the cloudless blue sky, sun and the sand… and the sangria!

 How to get to Calella de Palafrugell

-Although you can do this trip on your own, we booked our trip through Viator, with a small group operator.
+Although you can do this trip on your own, we booked our tour ahead of time, with a small group operator.
 We had stopped at Pals and Girona before getting to Palafrugell.
 We could have easily driven there ourselves and spent a few days on the coast exploring other little towns along the coast.